urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 Hoon expressions are ultimately binary trees of cells and atoms—Hoon is homoiconic and so code is directly represented as a data structure which can be interpreted as a value as well.
 This facilitates Hoon's ability to upgrade itself in place, as we will see.

-Hoon implements types as _molds_, or functions which coerce to type or crash.
+Hoon commonly implements types structurally via _molds_, or functions which coerce to type or crash.
 A mold is a way of asserting known type information over a value, typically at compile time, in a way that allows for data transformation and data validation.
 This leads to some interesting cases such as the difference between a null-terminated tuple and a true list, which some functions require.

 ```hoon
 > ~[1 2 3]